aio-libs/aiosmtpd/aiosmtpd/docs/smtp.rst

  The SMTP class
 ================

 At the heart of this module is the ``SMTP`` class.
-This class implements the `RFC 5321 <http://www.faqs.org/rfcs/rfc5321.html>`_ Simple Mail Transport Protocol.
-Often you won't run an ``SMTP`` instance directly, but instead will use a :ref:`controller <controller>` instance to run the server in a subthread.
+This class implements the :rfc:`5321` Simple Mail Transport Protocol.
+Often you won't run an ``SMTP`` instance directly, but instead will use a :ref:`Controller <controller>` instance to run the server in a subthread.

     >>> from aiosmtpd.controller import Controller